eonk/CrimeSciData/book.md

 Another alternative could be to see how many of these circumstances are considered valid excuses for each individual and to produce a sum then for every respondent.
 Since there are 9 "excuses" we could have a sum from 0 to 9.
 This is a very rough **summated scale**.
 You can read more about the proper development of summated scales [here](https://pdfs.semanticscholar.org/aa84/dc485a07b920a957e9ef295e8dced8fa025c.pdf).

 Let's do this.
 We are going to create a new variable that add up the responses to *qb10_1* all the way to *qb10_9*.
 For this we use the `mutate` function from the `dplyr` package.
+If you want to look the codebook again to see how *qb10_1* is measured, use this [link](https://www.dropbox.com/s/pvw2ipn45ygm6hm/ZA6695_cdb.pdf?dl=0) and go to page.384.

 ```r